DSills735/CodingTracker/README.md

 that I have been given.
 Below you will find challenges that were added to the end of the project.
 I will add all the challenges that were suggested, and indicate my completion next to them.

+Thought Process and General Notes:
+My initial gut reaction to this was to use the stopwatch feature as the main tracker, and have manual input as a secondary.
+In my previous experience with habit trackers, I would lose track of time when manually inputting, and have a harder time being accurate.

+Initial Steps/Thoughts:
+I built the general outline of the menu, SQLite implementation and the stopwatch feature to minimal functionality.
+I then looked more into spectre and dapper, as I have no prior experience with these.
+I decided to build out what I knew of the implementation, and then refactor to include dapper and spectre at a later date.
+Between this project, and the habit tracker I spent quite a bit of time building a billards scorekeeping app which is a quite similar implementation to this, minus date/time tracking.
+It helped with the startup proces.

+Requirements:

 To show the data on the console, you should use the "Spectre.Console" library.

 You're required to have separate classes in different files (ex.
 UserInput.cs, Validation.cs, CodingController.cs)